giovi321/log-triage/README.md

 1. **Collect:** Point a module at a log file (or directory) to read entries once or continuously with rotation handling.
 2. **Group:** Apply the pipeline's grouping strategy (whole-file or marker-based) to carve the stream into logical chunks.
 3. **Classify:** Count warnings and errors with regex rules, ignore known-noise patterns, and assign a severity.
-4. **Baseline:** Optionally compare the run to historical averages and flag anomalies, optionally elevating severity.
-5. **Enrich:** Generate an LLM payload per finding using your prompt template and context lines.
+4. **Enrich:** Generate an LLM payload per finding using your prompt template and context lines.
-6. **Deliver:** Print findings, send alerts (webhook/MQTT), store them for the Web UI, and use the dashboard to reclassify, mark false positives, or update severity.
+5. **Deliver:** Print findings, send alerts (webhook/MQTT), store them for the Web UI, and use the dashboard to reclassify, mark false positives, or update severity.

 ### Getting started
 1. **Install the package:**